gdrosos/bloat-study-artifact/README.md

 #### Dependency Resolution of a Subset Dataset

-For a quicker resolution process or for testing purposes, we give the option to resolve dependencies for a subset of the dataset.
+For a quicker resolution process, we give the option to resolve dependencies for a subset of the dataset.
 This process handles only 50 projects and is significantly faster.
 To execute this, run:
 ```bash
 sh scripts/dependency_resolution/run_dep_resolution.sh <your_github_token> data subset